Emergency Blanket

 The military definitely loves their acronyms, and IFAK is no different.
 IFAK stands for individual first aid kit.
 But you won’t find band-aids in here.
 Most items in an IFAK are to treat severe wounds and STOP the bleeding, for example, a tourniquet or Israeli pressure bandage.
 In most cases, the soldier can self-apply these trauma items, if, of course, they are conscious.

-After stopping the bleeding, the patient is wrapped in a casualty blanket to help maintain body heat while being transported or waiting for proper medical treatment from a medic.
+After stopping the bleeding, the patient is wrapped in a casualty blanket to help maintain body heat while being transported or waiting for proper medical treatment from a first responder.

 And no, we haven’t sidestepped from emergency blankets by discussing the IFAK.
 THIS is exactly what the “emergency” or casualty blanket is designed to do.
 It is its true and ultimate purpose.